 In the fall of 2012, a Northeastern Innovation Grant was awarded for the development of the Undocumented Students Project.
 The grant proposal for the project grew from the hard work and collaboration of many students, faculty and staff who sought to bring awareness to issues affecting undocumented students and families.
 The committee worked arduously for more than two years to establish this project and it was formed by:

-Maureen Amos, Financial Aid
+Maureen Amos, Executive Director, Financial Aid

-Lidia Filus, Mathematics
+Lidia Filus, Chair, Mathematics Department

-Erica Meiners, Education Inquiry and Curriculum Studies
+Project Leader Erica Meiners, Professor, Education Inquiry and Curriculum Studies

 - To improve awareness of the issues and concerns of Northeastern’s undocumented students.